 Before having the scan, you’ll be asked to remove any metal belongings including jewellery.
 Some people are given an injection of dye into a vein in the arm.
 This is called a contrast medium and can help the images from the scan to show up more clearly.

 During the test you’ll be asked to lie very still on a couch inside a long cylinder (tube) for about 30 minutes.
 It’s painless but can be slightly uncomfortable, and some people feel a bit claustrophobic during the scan.
 It’s also noisy, but you’ll be given earplugs or headphones.
-You'll be able to hear, and speak to, the person operating the scanner.

 Back to top